 To change the belts, the belt guard must be removed.
 The belt tensioner bolt and gearbox mounting bolts must be loosened, and the gearbox pushed back towards the chipper box.
 Then the belts can simply be slightly turned and slipped off the rear rotor pulley.
 During inspection, the belts must be checked for overall wear and deep wear spots from jams.
-If the belts are worn, they must be replaced with B51 belts.
+If the belts are worn, they must be replaced with the belt specified on the chipper information plate.